-How to Load Configuration File
+How to Load a Configuration File

-directory config/
+config/

-loading them.
-This article is for users who use only one Nette library and want to take advantage of the configuration files.
+users who use only a single Nette library and want to take advantage of configuration files.

-This factory is also called a dependency injection container (DI container) and if you are interested in the details, read the chapter on dependency injection.
+This factory is also called a dependency injection container (DI container), and if you are interested in the details, read the chapter on dependency injection.

-install its nette/bootstrap
+we install its nette/bootstrap

 composer require nette/bootstrap